veorq/misc/STUDENTS.md

 detector, you'll need it if you work in information security.
 Bullshit signs in information security are for example:

-* The abuse of the work "cyber."
+* The abuse of the word "cyber."
 * Bad quality writing and visuals.
 * The use of superlatives instead of reliable facts.
 For example, "our ultra-advanced cyber detection system performs extraordinarily to